 - Melvyn Trute, P.A.
 Trust Award: This award has been established by Melvyn Trute, Class of 1966, and is given at each Spring Honors and Awards ceremony to recognize a student who has shown excellence in the area of Trusts, as demonstrated both inside and outside the classroom.

 - The Stephanie A. Vaughan Excellence in Advocacy Award: Former students of Professor Stephanie A. Vaughan have created this named award to acknowledge her outstanding teaching and impact in oral and written advocacy.
 The award is presented each year at the May Honors & Awards ceremony and recognizes a student who embodies Professor Vaughan's tireless commitment to excellence in advocacy, in and out of the classroom.
 This award stands as a continued testament of appreciation to Professor Vaughan by rewarding those who follow her example of dedication to Stetson University College of Law through outstanding advocacy.

 - Victor O. Wehle Award: Plaques are awarded each semester to the outstanding student in each section of Trial Advocacy in the name of the late Victor O. Wehle, who served as a Judge of the Sixth Judicial Circuit and Professor Emeritus of the College of Law.
 Each winner's name is inscribed on a master plaque maintained at the College of Law.

 Teaching fellowships and faculty research assistantships are available on a competitive basis to second and third year students who have a strong academic record and an interest in scholarly research and writing.
 Teaching fellows are outstanding students who assist in teaching the first-year Research and Writing Program.
 Faculty research assistants assist full-time members of the law faculty on various research projects.

-For more information about fellowships and assistantships, contact the Office of Student Life at email@example.com.
+For more information about fellowships and assistantships, contact the Office of Student Affairs at firstname.lastname@example.org.